workarea-commerce/workarea-flow-io/README.md

 `#submitted_at` value.
 The `Workarea::Order` will be updated and marked as placed.

-When `Fulfillment::Item`s are shipped or cancaled in Workarea, workers will update Flow with `ShippingNotifications` or `FulfillmentCancellations`.
+When `Fulfillment::Item`s are shipped or canceled in Workarea, workers will update Flow with `ShippingNotifications` or `FulfillmentCancellations`.